jhwa426/Angular/README.md

 ## Client

-This project is a simple storefront built with Angular, showcasing various Angular concepts including standalone apps, modules, services, components, and routing.
+This project is a simple storefront built with Angular, showcasing various Angular concepts, including standalone apps, modules, services, components, and routing.
 In this tutorial, users will learn how to perform basic CRUD (Create, Read, Update, Delete) operations on products.

 ## Table of Contents